anthony-symphony/whatsapp-connect-entitlements/README.md

 ## Output CSV Columns
-The output file will be saved in the same directory as the input file with filename - ``whatsapp_user_entitlements_output.csv``
+The output file will be saved in the same directory as the input file with filename - ``user_entitlements_output.csv``

 Columns will be same as Input CSV above, with additional of **Status** column.